alenny/leetcode/README.md

 # leetcode
-The solutions of leetcode questions
+The JavaScript solutions of leetcode questions.